eagronin/weather-classification-spark-analyze/README.md

 The analysis for this project was performed in Spark.

 ## Training a Decision Tree Classifier
 The following code creates a data frame `featureColumns` that contains only those features that are used for predicting low humidity days.
 It then creates the target, a categorical variable to denote if humidity is not low.
 If the value is less than 25%, then the categorical value is 0, otherwise the categorical value is 1.
-Finally, the code aggregates the features in `featureColumns` into a single column using `VectorAssembler` and partitions the resulting dataframe into training and test sets:
+Finally, the code aggregates the features in `featureColumns` into a single column using `VectorAssembler` and partitions the resulting data frame into training and test sets:

 ```python
 featureColumns = ['air_pressure_9am','air_temp_9am','avg_wind_direction_9am','avg_wind_speed_9am',